ovh/docs/pages/public_cloud/ai_machine_learning/deploy_tuto_16_fastapi_onnx/guide.en-gb.md

 ![APIImage](images/fastapi-send-image.png){.thumbnail}

-To get the result of the prediction, click on the `Execute button`.
+To get the result of the prediction, click on the `Execute`{.action} button.

 ![APIPrediction](images/fastapi-get-prediction.png){.thumbnail}